 ► Audi claims a 249-mile EV range

-And it’s only the beginning of the brand's electric ambitions; Audi revealed we should see 12 SUVs in its line-up by 2025, including a Sportback e-Tron version by the end of 2019, and a further five electric Q models.
+e-Tron is only the beginning of the brand's electric ambitions, too; Audi revealed we should see 12 SUVs in its line-up by 2025, including a Sportback e-Tron version by the end of 2019, and a further five electric Q models.

 There are few shocks here: the Audi e-Tron maintains the familiar design handbook of the wider Audi family, while also incorporating a few elements that denote its all-electric powertrain.
 Put it this way, it won't alienate people like Merc's heavily stylised EQC might.

 Read our guide to the best EVs and electric cars on sale today